 Take pride in what you do and do it with confidence and take full ownership of it.

 Because this is only the middle of our story after all.
 Our whole life is only truly the middle part of our eternal story.

-Even if I want my life to get better, just like they say that I need to be happy now to be happy when I am successful, so do I need to love my life now if I want to love it later.
+Even if I want my life to get better, just like they say that I need to be happy now in order to be happy when I am successful, so do I need to love my life now if I want to love it later.

 And if I don’t, if what I have doesn’t make me proud, then I can start changing that little by little.

 I remember doing that with my own closet.
 I will talk about this on another post.
 I purged all the clothes I had bought that I didn’t love, and I decided that I would set a budget aside every month, and have a minimalist closet that I absolutely loved.

 When I look back in the past, I know things were sometimes harder than they are now, but I always wish I would have just been happier and loved that stage of life.

 It was hard in the moment.
 I had to believe in what I couldn’t quite see yet.
 But now that I know that that stage was temporary, I am learning that those thoughts of being dissatisfied never go away.
 So I am the one who needs to set them aside, and start loving what I have and where I am at.

 Forget about all my troubles for a minute, and love what I have accomplished and what I do have that there is to love.